SUNET/cnaas-nms/docs/reporef/index.rst

 * access_lists: Dictionary of {<name>, access_lists}:
+  * skip_terms_with_empty_network_definitions: If enabled, remove an entire ACL term when any referenced network definition is empty.
   * comment: A comment that describes the access list.
   * inet_families: List of ipv4, ipv6 of which inet families the access list should be generated to, defaults to ipv4 only.
   * header_map: A dictionary of {<platform>, <header>} allowing for customization of the aerleon header.